 - Issue a five-minute warning to candidates before the end of the examination if permitted.
 This is at the centre's discretion, where candidates have different finishing times, the centre must consider the impact of giving a warning.
-The school you are working at should advise on this. - The examinations officer will normally come into the exam room and organise the end of the exam.
-The collection of scripts and other materials then dismiss the candidates. - If you must end an examination, it will be when there are very few candidates. - If you do need to finish an exam you must be aware of the following: - o Tell the candidates to stop writing. - Remind them that they should remain silent and not communicate with others until they have left the examination room as exam conditions are still in place.
+The school you are working at should advise on this. - For City & Guilds multiple choice examinations, candidates should be instructed to make sure they have recorded their answers on the answer sheet, not the question paper.

-- Ask the candidates who are performing written exams to check they have put their name, candidate number and centre on the front of the answer booklet and any additional sheets - please note this is the only thing a candidate is allowed to write after the 'pens down' instruction had been given. - Candidates who are allowed extra time will have been identified on the register.
+- The examinations officer will normally come into the exam room and organise the end of the exam.
+The collection of scripts and other materials then dismiss the candidates. - If you must end an examination, it will be when there are very few candidates. - If you do need to finish an exam you must be aware of the following: - o Tell the candidates to stop writing. - Remind them that they should remain silent and not communicate with others until they have left the examination room as exam conditions are still in place. - Ask the candidates who are performing written exams to check they have put their name, candidate number and centre on the front of the answer booklet and any additional sheets - please note this is the only thing a candidate is allowed to write after the 'pens down' instruction had been given. - Candidates who are allowed extra time will have been identified on the register.
 Allow them to continue working if they wish to. - Make sure candidates attach additional pages securely to the main answer booklet with a treasury tag. - o Collect all the scripts in numerical order i.e., seating plan order. - Whilst collecting in papers etc please be aware you must actively supervise the other candidates. - Collect question papers and rough paper separately.
-Do not mix up question papers and answer booklets. - Collect in equipment loaned to candidates and return to where you got the item(s) from. - Once desks are clear, candidates are dismissed in an orderly manner one row at a time and are allowed to collect their possessions from the front/back of the room and leave in silence. - It may be necessary to remind them that some people are still doing examinations in the room and not to speak until they are clear of the area. - Also, if it is lesson time remind them not to disturb the rest of the school. - Keep clash candidates under supervision until they are collected by a member of staff. - o Never leave the room without taking the answer papers with you.
+Do not mix up question papers and answer booklets. - Collect in equipment loaned to candidates and return to where you got the item(s) from. - Once desks are clear, candidates are dismissed in an orderly manner one row at a time and are allowed to collect their possessions from the front/back of the room and leave in silence. - It may be necessary to remind them that some people are still doing examinations in the room and not to speak until they are clear of the area. - o Also, if it is lesson time remind them not to disturb the rest of the school. - Keep clash candidates under supervision until they are collected by a member of staff. - Never leave the room without taking the answer papers with you.